1983 World Snooker Championship: Final

 Davis thanked his family in his post-match speech, and said that his father, and his coach Frank Callan, were the only two people that could help him with snooker.
 An emotional Davis also offered his commiserations to Thorburn, and said that "he has had a lot of hard things happening to him and I want to thank him for a great final."
 Thorburn commented on the match, "I know what purgatory is like now.
 I tried like hell, but it was too hard for me to win."
 The £30,000 prize money brought Davis's winnings from tournaments to more than £80,000 for the season, with his expected earnings for the following year being estimated at £750,000, including income from sponsorship deals, and from charging £3,000 for playing exhibition matches.

 Main draw

 Shown below are the results for the tournament.
 The numbers in brackets are players seedings, whilst those in bold denote match winners.

 Qualifying

-Qualifying was played over two rounds both played as the best-of-19 frames in March and April.
+Qualifying was played over two rounds both played as the best-of-19 frames between 28 March and 11 April and played across 3 venues.
 The 16 players qualifying for the event met a seeded player in the main competition.
 Players in bold denote match winners.